 Caring for your needs

-Planning your care will help to take away some of the stress and worry of managing your spinal cord injury.
-A proper care package, provided by specialist carers, will help you stay healthy and out of hospital, keeping you independent for longer.
+Planning your care can remove some of the stress and worry of living with a spinal cord injury (SCI).
+A good care package provided by specialist carers will help you stay healthy and out of hospital and means you can remain independent for longer.

 Think about your care needs

 Don’t underestimate the amount of care you need.
 When putting your care plan together, make a note of every time you ask for help.
 This could be asking someone to reposition you in your wheelchair, pick something up that you’ve dropped on the floor, or make a cup of tea.
 This all needs to go into your care plan.

 Whether the NHS or your local authority funds your care, they have a legal duty to meet your needs.
 Get everything written down, agreed and signed off so that all your care needs are met.

 You need to be thorough when writing your care plan.
 It needs more detail than your care assessment, which you will have completed when applying for funding.
 You need to say how long each activity takes and how many people are needed to carry out the task.